-According to the FMCSA website, “You must be able t speak and read English to drive trucks in the United States.”
+According to the FMCSA website, “You must be able t speak and read English to drive trucks in the United States (I had linked to the goof, but they apparently fixed it).”
 You know, I think this is one of those times where the word “ironic” actually works.
 Notice anything about this sentence?
 Yep.
 Our brilliant overseers somehow managed to misspell a two-letter word.
 Seriously.
 I copy/pasted it.
 Click the link if you don’t believe me.
 Man, I hope they don’t fix it now.
 You know, it’s time like these that I’m glad my blog is about as popular as a reality show about corporate accountants.

 Quite honestly, I didn’t trust my own eyes the first time I saw it; kinda like that time when I was 12 years old and my best friend and I spotted a discarded Playboy in the alley behind our small-town public library.
 Of course, now this Christian would just keep walking, but I WAS FREAKIN’ 12, MAN!!!
 AND THEY WERE NEKID!!!!

 Okay, let’s come off Memory Lane (or Memory Alley in this case) and get to the point.
 What the heck is wrong with truckers today?
 Can y’all not read or what?
 At least the 11 million or more illegal immigrants (depending who you ask) who come here every year have a legitimate excuse.
 But I see a crap-ton of cases every day where CDL-holding drivers apparently can’t read.
 Case in point…